 What Is Tonsillitis?

-Acute tonsillitis is a type of inflammatory virus that causes tissues within the tonsils to become infected with harmful bacteria.
+Acute tonsillitis is an inflammation of the tonsils caused by a virus or bacterial infection.
 The tonsils are two small, oval-shaped pads located in your throat, which have the important job of blocking bacteria and pathogens from invading the body once they enter through the mouth.
 Surgery to remove at least part of the tonsils (called a tonsillectomy) is one of the most common procedures during childhood.
-(1) While tonsillitis and other short-term infections of the tonsils occur most often in children, anyone can be affected by viruses of bacterial infections within the tonsils no matter his or her age.
+(1) While tonsillitis and other short-term infections of the tonsils occur most often in children, anyone can be affected by viruses or bacterial infections within the tonsils no matter his or her age.

 Tonsillitis can be caused by both viruses and infections that are “bacterial” in nature.
-The majority of tonsillitis cases are caused mostly by Streptococcus pyogenes, a type of polymicrobial viral pathogen.
-(2) For decades, treatment for sore throats and tonsillitis center around antibiotics, including penicillin — however, this approach doesn’t always work long term to solve the underlying problem and can also come with some unwanted side effects.
+The majority of tonsillitis cases are caused by Streptococcus pyogenes, a type of bacterial pathogen.
+(2) For decades, treatment for sore throats and tonsillitis centered around antibiotics, including penicillin.
+However, this approach doesn’t always work longterm to solve the underlying problem — especially if the cause is viral — and can also come with some unwanted side effects.

 There are all types of bacteria, viruses and fungi present within the throat, including within the tonsils, which belong to the healthy microflora that live within the body.
-Billions of bacteria populate every part of the body, especially the gut environment, but normally these bacteria don’t cause any harm.
-In fact, we need certain types of microbials to help with things like immune responses, digestion, nutrient absorption, weight control and hormonal balance (the kind of bacteria we often call probiotics).
+Billions of bacteria populate every part of the body, especially the gut, but normally these bacteria don’t cause any harm.
+In fact, we need certain types of microbes to help with things like immune responses, digestion, nutrient absorption, weight control and hormonal balance (the kind of bacteria we often call probiotics).

 The best approach to treating tonsillitis is preventing the inflammation from occurring in the first place or getting worse, while also increasing your immune function through a healthy diet, taking antiviral herbs and avoiding anything that puts extra stress your body.
 One of the biggest reasons to avoid a tonsillectomy is because your tonsils are key players in keeping you from getting sick; removing the tissue within the throat that captures pathogens means more are likely to make their way further into your system.